-- .05 User fee due at the time of VCP submission using the www.pay.gov website.
+.05 User fee due at the time of VCP submission using the Pay.gov website.
 Except as provided in sections 4.08 and 11.06, the user fee set forth in Appendix A of Rev. Proc.
-2019-4 (and its annual successors) must be paid on the www.pay.gov website as part of the VCP submission process.
-If the appropriate user fee is not paid, the VCP submission will not be processed. - .06 Additional user fee due for Group Submissions.
-In the case of a Group Submission, the initial user fee (described in Rev. Proc.
-2019-4 (and its annual successors)) must be paid when the submission is first made to the IRS on the www.pay.gov website.
+2021-4 (and its annual successors) must be paid on the Pay.gov website as part of the VCP submission process.
+If the appropriate user fee is not paid, the VCP submission will not be processed.

+.06 Additional user fee due for group submissions.
+In the case of a group submission, the initial user fee (described in Rev. Proc.
+2021-4 (and its annual successors)) must be paid when the submission is first made to the IRS on the Pay.gov website.
 Any additional user fee amount (also described in Appendix A of Rev. Proc.
-2019-4 (and its annual successors)) is due at the time the compliance statement is signed by the Plan Sponsor and returned to the IRS, or when agreement has been reached between the IRS and the Plan Sponsor regarding correction of the failure(s).
-The payment of this additional user fee must be made using the www.pay.gov website and the pay.gov version of Form 8951, Additional User Fee Payment for Open Application for Voluntary Correction Program (VCP) Under the Employee Plans Compliance Resolution System (EPCRS). - .07 Additional amounts due for certain submissions.
+2021-4 (and its annual successors)) is due at the time the compliance statement is signed by the Plan Sponsor and returned to the IRS, or when agreement has been reached between the IRS and the Plan Sponsor regarding correction of the failure(s).
+The payment of this additional user fee must be made using the Pay.gov website and the Pay.gov version of Form 8951, Additional User Fee Payment for Open Application for Voluntary Correction Program (VCP) Under the Employee Plans Compliance Resolution System (EPCRS).

+.07 Additional amounts due for certain submissions.
 In the case of a SEP or a SIMPLE IRA Plan, a sanction may be imposed pursuant to a closing agreement over and above the specified user fee in limited circumstances.
 See section 6.11(5)(b) for details.
 Also, in any case involving § 72(t), a sanction may be imposed pursuant to a closing agreement.
-See section 6.09(6). - .08 Power of attorney requirements.
+See section 6.09(6).

+.08 Power of attorney requirements.
 (1) To appear before the IRS in connection with a submission, the Plan Sponsor's authorized representative must comply with the requirements of section 6.02(11) and (12) of Rev. Proc.
-2019-4 (and its annual successors) and include a Form 2848.
+2021-4 (and its annual successors) and include a Form 2848.
 A Form 2848 that designates a representative who is not qualified to sign Part II of the Form 2848 (for example, an unenrolled return preparer) will not be accepted.
 However, a Plan Sponsor may authorize an individual, such as an unenrolled return preparer, to inspect or receive confidential information using Form 8821 (see Form 8821 and Instructions).
-The Form 2848 and Form 8821, as applicable, must be included in the PDF file uploaded to the www.pay.gov website.
-See sections 11.03(2) and 11.04. - (2) A Plan Sponsor may designate an authorized representative to file a VCP submission with the IRS using the www.pay.gov website as described in this section 11.
-If the Plan Sponsor is authorizing an individual to sign and submit a VCP submission on its behalf, the Plan Sponsor must specifically indicate the scope of such authorization on the Form 2848.
-In order to properly authorize such individual, the Plan Sponsor should check the box in line 5a for "Other acts authorized" on Form 2848 and include as a description "signing and filing of the Form 8950 and accompanying documents as part of a VCP submission."
-This option is not available for individuals listed on a Form 8821.
-See section 11.04(16) requiring a penalty of perjury declaration signed by the Plan Sponsor to be included in the application.
-See also section 10.09 for special rules relating to power of attorney requirements for Anonymous Submissions.
+The Form 2848 and Form 8821, as applicable, must be included in the PDF file uploaded to the Pay.gov website.
+See sections 11.03(2) and 11.04.